hashicorp/terraform-provider-azurerm/website/docs/r/mssql_virtual_machine.html.markdown

 * `server_configuration` - (Optional) The `server_configurations_management_setting` block defined below.

-* `storage_configuration` - (Optional) The `storage_configuration_setting` block defined below.Customize performance, size, and workload type to optimize storage for this virtual machine.
-For optimal performance, separate drives will be created for data and log storage by default.
-[Learn more about SQL Server best performance practices](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-performance).

 * `tags` - (Optional) The Resource tags.
 Changing this forces a new resource to be created.